Anterior Pituitary d/o

 Primary cause: an autoimmune disorder, adrenalectomy, adrenal cancer, abdominal radiation

-Secondary cause: Problem in hypothalamus/pit. gland that results in decreased Adrenocorticotropin levels ( pituitary tumor, hypophysectomy, radiation to the brain), a sudden cessation of long-term Steroid use
+Secondary cause: Problem in hypothalamus/pit. gland that results in decreased Adrenocorticotropin levels ( pituitary tumor, hypophysectomy, radiation to the brain), or a sudden cessation of long-term Steroid use

 200